croz1007/Stripe_Integration/README.md

     * What would you expect / wish / like Stripe to just handle for you but they don't?
     * What made you feel dumb?
 Did it feel like Stripe expects you to just know stuff about credit card processing that you didn't?
 * A daily demo of progress to an interested stakeholder.
 (Zach works, but he'll be out until Wednesday the 21st)
 * A publicly deployed, server-rendered Rails "subscription" app.
-(Heroku, Azure, AWS, something else, I don't care.)
+URL: https://sleepy-brook-8938.herokuapp.com/
     * Public landing page at /.
     * User registration page at /signup
     * A subscription signup at /subscribe page that gives users the option of using a credit card to pay $1.99/ day, $9.99/month or $99/ year.
 (This page should only be available to registered users.
 It'll make life a touch easier.)